jacienow/dotnet-folder-sync/README.md

 ## Assumptions
 * Since requirements did not specify how files should be compared - a mix of path and hash algorithm is used - there was no req to use cryptographic algorithm, i decided to use non-crypto one - xxHash, because it's fast and for basic check if file contents are same, it should be enough.
 In case collissions occur, crypto one could be used, like SHA256 or Blake3.
-* System.CommandLine is used in order to not bother with parsing args
+* System.CommandLine is used in order to not bother with parsing args.
 * For same reason, Serilog is used - to provide flexible way of saving logs to wherever we want.
 * For running in intervals, a simple approach with Task.Delay is used - in real-world scenario, i'd probably go with some cronjob or task scheduler in windows, to not have to implement that logic in console app.

 ## Potential improvements
-* Implement some sort of caching mechanism for hashes - which could speed up sync process
+* Implement some sort of caching mechanism for hashes - which could speed up sync process.
-* Check overall performance of this approach with e.g. a lot of files, or a lot of big files
+* Check overall performance of this approach with e.g. a lot of files, or a lot of big files.
-* Add some unit/integration tests
+* Add some unit/integration tests.
+* Add GitHub Actions workflow to compile/release app.